Another Simple Favor: Plot

-Stephanie meets with Emily, only to realize from her odd behavior that she is in fact Charity, the third of the set of triplets that included Emily and her late sister Faith.
-Charity stabs herself, framing Stephanie for the attack.
-Stephanie is freed from her captivity by Isabella, a housekeeper paid by Irene.
-Isabella lets her into Margaret's room; she reveals that Charity's stillbirth was faked by Linda, a con artist who raised her as her own.
-Stephanie leaves the hotel and meets Irene, but before she can be taken to a safehouse, Irene is fatally stabbed by Charity in disguise once again framing Stephanie for the murder.
-Meanwhile, Linda discovers from Margaret that Stephanie spoke with her, and smothers her with a pillow.
-Stephanie is taken to meet with Portia Versano.
+Stephanie meets with Emily, but soon realizes from her odd behavior that she is Charity, the third of the triplets that included Emily and her late sister Faith.
+Charity stabs herself, then frames Stephanie.
+Isabella, a housekeeper paid by Irene, frees her from her captivity.
+Entering Margaret's room; she reveals that Charity's stillbirth was faked by Linda, a con artist who raised her as her own.

+Leaving the hotel, Stephanie meets Irene.
+However, before she can reach a safehouse, Irene is fatally stabbed by Charity in disguise once again framing Stephanie.
+Meanwhile, Linda discovers from Margaret that Stephanie spoke with her, so smothers her with a pillow.
+Stephanie is taken to meet with Portia.

-Portia injects Stephanie with sodium thiopental, believing that she and Emily conspired to kill Dante.
-After failing to get any clear answers from her, Portia orders her killed, but she is rescued by Emily.
-She explains that Linda attempted to blackmail her and Dante, threatening to reveal that their wedding was a marriage of convenience to hide that Dante and Matteo were lovers.
-After she refused, Emily was confronted by Charity, who killed both Sean and Dante due to her romantic obsession with Emily.
-Charity drugged her and married Dante in her place, with Emily only being freed after Charity forgot to drug her that day.
+Portia injects Stephanie with sodium thiopental, convinced she and Emily conspired to kill Dante.
+Unable to get satisfactory answers, Portia orders her killed, but Emily rescues her.
+Linda had attempted to blackmail her and Dante, threatening to reveal their wedding was a marriage of convenience to hide Dante and Matteo's relationship.

+Upon refusing, Charity confronts Emily.
+Obsessed with her, she killed both Sean and Dante.
+Charity drugged her and married Dante in her place, with Emily only escaping because Charity forgot to drug her.

-Charity, posing as Emily, uses Stephanie's phone to livestream, sending a coded threat to Emily and Stephanie that she will kill Nicky if Stephanie does not turn herself in.
-Stephanie and Emily confront Charity and Linda, who is holding Nicky at gunpoint.
-Linda plans to kill Stephanie and pin the murders on her, with Charity assuming Emily's life, money, and position within the Versano family.
+Charity, posing as Emily, livestreams a coded threat via Stephanie's phone to Emily and Stephanie, threatening to kill Nicky if Stephanie does not turn herself in.
+Stephanie and Emily confront Charity and Linda, who have Nicky at gunpoint.
+Linda plans to kill Stephanie, pinning the murders on her, with Charity assuming Emily's life, money, and position with the Versanos.
 Stephanie points out that Emily will also have to die, which Charity rejects.
 In the ensuing commotion, Nicky flies a toy drone into Linda's face, allowing Charity to take her gun and shoot her, sending her over a cliff to her death.

-Emily convinces her sister to take her place in prison, while also taking responsibility for all of the murders committed.
-Stephanie returns home, writing a second book about the murders in Capri and honoring Emily's wish that she gives Nicky a normal life.
-Emily, who has remained in hiding in Italy, is confronted by Portia.
-She reveals that she knew the marriage between Emily and Dante was a sham, and that Emily did not commit the murders.
-In return for welcoming Emily into the Versano family, she requests "a simple favor", handing her an envelope with unknown contents.
+Emily convinces Charity to take her place in prison and responsibility for all of the murders.
+Stephanie returns home, writing a second book about the Capri murders and honoring Emily's wish to give Nicky a normal life.
+Emily remains in hiding in Italy, where Portia approaches her.
+Revealing she knew Emily and Dante's marriage was a sham and she did not commit the murders, she welcomes Emily into the Versano family.
+Then, she requests "a simple favor", handing her an envelope.